Mossdale Caverns

 Mossdale Caverns is a cave system in the Yorkshire Dales, England.
 It is about 5 km north of Grassington, and east of Conistone, where Mossdale Beck sinks at the base of Mossdale Scar.
 It lies at an altitude of 425 m on the eastern flank of Wharfedale, and extends south-east beneath Grassington Moor.

 The cave system is formed within the Middle Limestone of the Yoredale Series.
 The large stream (average flow 100 litres/second) has been shown by dye testing to resurge at Black Keld, some 4.4 km to the WNW 225 m lower.
+This cave system is within the Site of Special Scientific Interest called Black Keld Catchment SSSI.

 Speleology

 Eli Simpson, a founder of the British Speleological Association, had become convinced there was a large undiscovered cave system in the area and devoted much of his time to finding it.
 Simpson later enlisted the help of fellow B.S.A. member Bob Leakey, who recruited a team of female co-workers from Yeadon aircraft factory to help the exploration of Mossdale Scar.
 (The Second World War had created a local shortage of able-bodied males.)
 On 31 May 1941, while searching for a fallen tobacco pipe, Leakey found an entrance which led to the subsequent exploration of Mossdale Caverns.

 It is a very challenging cave system prone to flooding, with many passages involving long wet crawls while other sections can be neck-deep in water; many of Leakey's explorations were conducted solo as few contemporaries had the necessary endurance.
 The end was finally reached again in 1964 by Mike Boon and Pete Livesey.
 A return trip to the far end takes between eight and ten hours.

 Legal permission to enter the caves is no longer granted because of the tragedy that occurred in 1967, but exploration does still take place on an unofficial basis.
 It is thought that the cave system (known as the 'missing link') may hold the key to breaking into the Great Scar Limestone and the extensive cave that exists behind Black Keld.